inspire-eu-validation/view-service/A.10.IR13.coupled.resource.node.md

 **Test method**

-* Check if there is a MetadataURL node for each layer.
+* If there is a MetadataURL node for a layer:
-* If yes, check if the href in the OnlineResource node of the MetadataURL section is a valid link.
+  * Resolve the URL in OnlineResource/@xlink:href of the MetadataURL section.
+  * Verify that the response is an XML document with a root element csw:GetRecordByIdResponse or gmd:MD_Metadata.
+  * In case of a csw:GetRecordByIdResponse document, use the first gmd:MD_Metadata child element.
+Issue an error if there is no such element.

 **Reference(s)**: